NuroDev/nuro.dev/data/blog/2021_in_review.md

 ### :joystick: Game Dev

-Games are a huge part of my life & I spend wasy too much time playing them.
+Games are a huge part of my life & I spend way too much time playing them.
 But I wish I spent more time making them.

 Having finished my Bachelor's degree in Computer Games Programming, I know a majority of the fundamentals to build the tools to make a game, but not a game itself.